ForgeMark/SGA-docs/mkdocs/docs/index.md

+---
+hide:
+  - navigation
+---

 # Quickstart guide

-!!! info "This documentation is under construction"
+!!! warning "This page is under construction"

 ## 1. Power up the gate